Ruthin-School/Platter/docs/development/git-hooks.md

 git commit -n -m "emergency fix"
 ```

-Valid reasons to bypass:
+**Valid reasons to bypass:**
 - Emergency hotfix that must be deployed immediately
 - Hooks are failing due to external issues (network, tools)
-- You're making a WIP commit in a personal branch
+- You're making a WIP (Work In Progress) commit in a personal branch

-Invalid reasons to bypass:
+**Invalid reasons to bypass:**
-- "Hooks are annoying"
+- 'Hooks are annoying'
-- "I'll fix it later"
+- 'I'll fix it later'
 - Avoiding legitimate code quality issues

 ## Troubleshooting